AaltoIIC/futimo/Documentation.md

 ## Files

 ### generate_test_data.py
 This script can be used to generate test data.
-The script includes following parameters

-    NUMBER_OF_VARIABLES = 5 #Defines the number of variables in the generated test data STARTDATE = "2022-03-20T11:35:40.000Z" #The starting timestamp for test data TIME_INTERVAL = 200 #Time between data rows in millisecods NUMBER_OF_ROWS = 1000 #How many rows are generated

-    FILE_NAME_VARIABLE_DESCRIPTIONS = "examples/test_data_descriptions.txt" #File where variable descriptions are defined
-    FILE_NAME = "test_data_set.csv" #File name for the generated .csv file

 A .txt file can be used to define the distributions of generated data.
 The structure of this file is desribed in [test_data_descriptions.txt](#test_data_descriptions.txt) below.
 If there are not enough variables gaussian distribution with mu = 0 and sigma = 1 is used to generate variable values.